asakusuma/ventana/README.md

 ##### `ventana.getWindowRect(Object offset)` -> `Object`

 Returns the [Element.getBoundingClientRect()](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) equivalent value for the viewport.
 You can pass an offset object that expects any combination of the following properties: top, left, bottom, right.

+## How it works

+Under the hood, there are two main abstractions used to implement Ventana: streams and queues.

+#### Streams
+Ventana streams are barebones, essentially just lists of listeners with the ability to filter on values and work nicely with queues.
+Listeners can be functions, other streams, or queues.
+You write a single value to the stream, and each listener gets called with that value.
+Streams are used to represent a single type of repeatable event, like the user scrolling or the window being re-sized.
+In the later case, the value being passed by the stream could be the updated dimensions of the window.

+#### Queues
+Ventana queues represent a set of objects that can receive a stream of values, i.e. a Stream.
+Queues are usually an abstraction above a paired stream.
+For instance, a queue can represent a list of DOM objects that need to be modified when the user scrolls.
+In this example, a stream representing scroll events could be piped into the queue representing the DOM objects.